DavidT3/DAXA/docs/source/install.rst

     cd DAXA
     python setup.py install

-Alternatively you could use the 'develop' option so that any changes you pull from the remote repository are reflected without having to reinstall DAXA>
+Alternatively you could use the 'develop' option so that any changes you pull from the remote repository are reflected without having to reinstall DAXA.

 .. code-block::